dhalsim/dhalsim.github.com/resume/cv-en.md

 * Train integrations with DB and Amadeus
 * Use of SNS/SQS events and AWS Step Functions for async fulfillment

-We used SNS/SQS events to create messages for offers and bookings.
-Then the messages are picked by AWS Step Functions and do async fulfillment on those bookings.

 I worked some parts of our CRM service such as invoice management within the same company.
 After this project, I played a key role in designing and implementing the Aggregated Invoices project, allowing customers to manage their accounting more efficiently.
 We utilized AWS Step Functions, triggered by custom AWS cron jobs, to generate invoices in batches during low DB usage periods.
 This approach offered flexibility and resilience, as we could re-run the step functions in case of any issues.

-Some backstory: Initially, our customers primarily interacted with our products through email channels, connecting travel managers with Comtravo Operations Team agents.
-Beside the email channel, which is between our travel agents and company admins, manually fulfilled using an internal backoffice UI, later management decided to introduce a new channel for customers that they can book their own travels and only get in touch with the agents if something goes wrong, so the company operations could scale.
-This fascilitated new products, features and needs.

 On the backend, we needed to introduce company roles (traveler, booker and admin) for the users.
 I created a security check mechanism for our backend API endpoints using JWT tokens.
 I desinged a library that can be used to validate our API requests against the rules defined in the services.

 Travel policies was the most wanted feature among our customers, and I was responsible for designing MongoDB schemas, models, and a library for the actual policy validations which is called from various backend services and frontend applications.
 The requirements was the company admins or travel agents could set rules like budgeting or allowed cabin types, and system should signal the user about any violations of that policies.

 As my experience grew in the company, I became the most knowledgeable person in the department, serving as the primary point of escalation, consultation and mentorship.
 Additionally, I was entrusted with technical reviews, PR reviews, and making architectural updates to the system as needed.

-Even though the company grew in size during the last years, it challenging to make changes to one area of the software without affecting other areas.
-We wanted to split developers around services or projects so the team can have expertise on certain parts and develop faster and better software.
-There was an initiative in the company to make the architectural changes, to make the teams more independent and deploy faster.
-In the initiative we chose using DDD practices to analyse and define our models and services to match up with organisational structure and our development teams.
-In the initiative I was also researching event sourcing as an alternative for our architecture.
-You can check out my research notes on Datomic, as a way for event sourcing that I found is possible to make the changes within the size of a company like ours: [here](https://hackmd.io/@TksjGp60TRiDO6GbU0fhOQ/r1ZFSJlxq).

-We had to stop these initiatives and other things as well because Comtravo was acquired by TripActions (later to be rebranded as Navan) and it was decided to sunset Comtravo products in a year.
-We prioritised on migrating the customers to the new platform.

 I took on the challenge of integrating the British Airways NDC (a new standard in flights industry) API.
 We integrated a new Node.js service into an existing Java stack.
 We created an adaptor in between the Java services and Node.js service using REST and Kafka queues.